ethan-yz-hao/ethan-yz-hao.github.io/_portfolio/portfolio-2.md

 | *Kmeans Result* Note: Frequency and monetary axis is on log10 scale. |

 ## Churn Prediction
+Python Package Used: datetime, pandas, numpy, matplotlib, seaborn, statistics, sklearn

-To determine whether a customer is churned, a criterion of 90-days purchase interval from the last purchase is chosed based on the density graph below.
+To determine whether a customer is churned, a criterion of 90-days purchase interval from the last purchase is chosen based on the density graph below.

 | ![alt]({{ site.url }}{{ site.baseurl }}/images/portfolio-2-interval.png){: width="600"} |
 |:--:|